-If you sing, rap or play an instrument and you’ll be an 11th- or 12th-grader at Nānākuli, Wai‘anae, Ānuenue, Farrington or Waipahu High School in Fall 2014, you can earn 3 free college credits (and high school credit) over 5 weeks in Summer 2014 through UH West O‘ahu’s Summer Music Works
+If you sing, rap or play an instrument and you’re currently a 10th, 11th- or 12th-grader at Nānākuli, Wai‘anae, Ānuenue, Farrington or Waipahu High School, you can earn 3 free college credits (and high school credit) over 4 weeks in Summer 2015 through UH West O‘ahu’s Summer Music Works.

 Be a part of it… Ride a musical wave to college!